pip-services/pip-services-docs/content/en/python/data/core/_index.md

 Interface for data processing components that load data items.

 #### [IPartialUpdater](ipartial_updater)
-Interface for data processing components to update data items partially.
+Interface for data processing components used to update data items partially.

 #### [IQuerablePageReader](iquerable_page_reader)
 Interface for data processing components that can query a page of data items.